particle-iot/docs/src/content/reference/firmware.md

 public:

     /**
-     * Scan WiFi Access Points and retrieve the strongest one.
+     * Scan Wi-Fi Access Points and retrieve the strongest one.
      */
     const char* scan()
     {